Waste disposal prices

 Builders waste and hazardous waste are usually charged differently to standard commercial waste due to the way in which they must be carried and disposed.

-Where will the waste be collected from?
+6. Where the waste will be collected from?

 Waste disposal prices can be affected by location, depending on the different post codes.
 This is something to consider, especially if you’re trying to organise waste collection for your business that has multiple premises or sites.